grafana/k6-docs/src/data/markdown/docs/03 cloud/01 Creating and running a test/400 Troubleshooting.md

 ### Data uploads with k6 Cloud

-The [test builder](/test-authoring/test-builder) and [script editor](/cloud/creating-and-running-a-test/script-editor) in the k6 Cloud do not allow to upload a data file in your test.
+The [test builder](/test-authoring/test-builder) and [script editor](/cloud/creating-and-running-a-test/script-editor) in the k6 Cloud don't allow uploading data files in your test.

-If you want to execute a cloud test uploads a data file, you have to [run the cloud tests from the CLI](/cloud/creating-and-running-a-test/cloud-tests-from-the-cli) and follow the steps described on the [data uploads example](/examples/data-uploads).
+If you want to use k6 Cloud to run a test that uploads a data file, [run the cloud tests from the CLI](/cloud/creating-and-running-a-test/cloud-tests-from-the-cli) and follow the steps described on the [data uploads example](/examples/data-uploads).

 ## Invited to an org but can't run tests {#wrong-org}

 > I was invited to an organization with a subscription.
 However, When I try to run tests, I get an error that my subscription doesn't have enough Virtual Users/exceeds the duration/uses too many load zones.
 Our subscription allows for the test I want to run.
 What is wrong and how do I fix this?

-If you encounter a similar situation, the problem is likely that you are trying to run the test from a different organization with another subscription.
+If you encounter a similar situation, the problem is likely that you're trying to run the test from a different organization with another subscription.

 This situation often happens because when you register your account. k6 Cloud automatically creates a "personal" default organization for you.